 Eczema is one of the most common skin disorders in infants and children.
 Apart from dealing with the medical aspect of the disease, affected patients may experience significant psychosocial effects.
+As such, any eczema treatment needs to be comprehensively managed and best by an accredited dermatologist

 Also termed as atopic dermatitis, it is very common in children but may occur at any age.

-How does atopic dermatitis arise?
+How does Eczema arise?

 Most patients with eczema have a lower amount of filaggrin in the epidermal skin layer., due to mutations in the filaggrin gene.
 Filaggrin is a structural protein that plays a vital role in normal barrier structure and function.
 A lack of filaggrin contributes to the development of eczema in several ways.